Frequently Asked Questions

 index.js

-: Stores sensitive information like API keys (will be configured later)..gitignore
+: Stores sensitive information like API keys (configure later).gitignore

 andnode_modules